gilligan/haskellx-slides/index.md

 **Nix workflow**:
 1. Populate the Nix Store with dependencies
-2. Compile sources using the hashed deps from the Nix store
+2. Compile sources using the hashed deps from the Nix Store

 ---